avilaluisa016-LA/About-Me/README.md

 # About-Me
 ## 👋 Hi, I'm Luis

-I'm a Mechanical Engineer transitioning into Embedded Systems with a focus on Robotics.
+I'm a Mechanical Engineer interested in Embedded Systems with a focus on Robotics.

 🔧 Interests:
 - Embedded C & firmware development